A Promise Between Worlds

 "Or maybe you would want to destroy the Demon World, or both the Demon and the Human world.
 How about that?"

-A casual remark that left her stunned.
+A casual remark that left her stunned and even frightened.
 Emma rejected the suggestion with a quick shake of her head and hands, "N-no!
-I don't want that at all!"
+I don't want that at all."

 "Well, it's up to you anyhow.
 But you get the idea, right?
 How powerful this wish is.
 It could alter or erase reality in an instant.
 The only set-back is that it can't affect every other world all at once, one wish only has enough power to change at least one world, one universe by extension.
 In your case though, I'm sure whatever you want, it'll be enough for the wish to grant."